-A Ladies Night banquet was held at the Lake Logan Lodge
+A ladies night banquet was held at the Lake Logan Lodge

 April 29, 1950.
-The June 1950 issue of The Log included a two-page article and photos of the event.
+The Log (June 1950) included a two-page article and photos of the event.
 The Four Drinaires and The Four Mugs (with new lead Arthur Moon) staged a program before and after dinner.
 The chapter's 20-man chorus, under the direction of Rev. Robert J. McCloskey, rector of the Canton Saint Andrew Episcopal Church, drew enthusiastic applause from lady guests.